joaotavora/snooze/README.md

 are just functions and HTTP conditions are just Lisp conditions.

-Since you stay inside Lisp, if you know how to make a function, you know how to make a route. *There is no extra route-defining syntax to learn*.
+Since you stay inside Lisp, if you know how to make a function, you know how to make a route. *There are no regular expressions to write or extra route-defining syntax to learn*.

 _Snooze_ is web-server-backend-agnostic: it can
 [work with any web server](#other-backends).